 Labour is called labor for a reason, it’s tough to work and there’s no getting around it.
 However, if someone claimed that you could have comfortable and swift labor… you’d want to hear about it, right?

-The first place to start, is to understand some of the crazy, wicked, Yoda-smart hormones that your clever little system is capable of producing!
+The first place to start is to understand some of the crazy, wicked, Yoda-smart hormones that your clever little system is capable of producing!

 1. Oxytocin (the love drug)

-Oxytocin levels rise at the onset of labour, causing regular contractions.
+Oxytocin levels rise at the onset of labor, causing regular contractions.
 It’s these contractions that become stronger and more frequent, that eventually result in your baby being born.
 This wonder drug then makes us feel close to our babies and draws us to bond with them.

 2. Beta-endorphins (natural painkiller)

 Claimed to be as powerful as pethidine, you want these on your side.

 Beta-endorphins (cue: Bob Marley) help to relieve pain and contribute to the ‘out of body’ feelings some women experience when they labor without drugs.
 These hormones also prime a woman’s body for the bonding between herself and baby post-birth.

 Also called catecholamines (cat-e-kol-a-meens), adrenalin is the ‘fight or flight’ hormone (cue: ACDC).
 This hormone is perfect if you encounter a zombie and you need to leg-it, fast!
 But, adrenalin production is not what you want for comfortable, swift labor.

 Although needed at the end of labor - for the big push - For the first stage of labor, adrenalin is plain bad news and the production of it contributes to labor being long and painful.
 So, how do we keep adrenalin ‘at the gate’, until it’s needed?